1998 Queensland state election: Subsequent changes

+Opinion polling

-Although the Coalition Government initially enjoyed strong levels of support subsequent to assuming office in 1996, support was quickly lost.
+Although the Coalition government initially enjoyed strong levels of support subsequent to assuming office in 1996, support was quickly lost.
 From 1997, Labor opened a consistent, albeit narrow, lead in the polls and by 1998 Labor was enjoying a commanding lead.
-The Coalition was eventually disadvantaged by what was commonly deemed to be poor government performance and the rapid rise of One Nation support, which under the state's optional preferential voting, fractured the Conservative vote.
+The Coalition was eventually disadvantaged by what was commonly deemed to be poor government performance and the rapid rise of One Nation support, which under the state's optional preferential voting, fractured the conservative vote.
 The Coalition vote significantly plummeted, whilst Labor essentially withstood the swing to One Nation.